 Who Is Howard Schultz?

 Born in Brooklyn, New York, on July 19, 1953, Howard Schultz graduated from Northern Michigan University with a bachelor's degree in communications before becoming director of retail operations and marketing for the Starbucks Coffee Company in 1982.
 After founding the coffee company Il Giornale in 1987, he purchased Starbucks and became CEO and chairman of the company.
-In 2000, Schultz publicly announced that he was resigning as Starbucks's CEO.
-Eight years later, however, he returned to head the company.
-In 2014, Starbucks had more than 21,000 stores worldwide and a market cap of $60 billion.
+Schultz publicly announced that he was resigning as Starbucks' CEO in 2000, though he returned to head the company from 2008 to 2018.
+The following year, he revealed his intention to run for president in 2020.

 Early Life and Career

 Howard D. Schultz was born in Brooklyn, New York, on July 19, 1953, and moved with his family to the Bayview Housing projects in Canarsie, a neighborhood in southeastern Brooklyn, when he was 3 years old.
 Schultz was a natural athlete, leading the basketball courts around his home and the football field at school.
 He made his escape from Canarsie with a football scholarship to Northern Michigan University in 1970.

 After graduating from the university with a Bachelor of Science degree in communication in 1975, Schultz found work as an appliance salesman for Hammarplast, a company that sold European coffee makers in the United States.
 Rising through the ranks to become director of sales, in the early 1980s, Schultz noticed that he was selling more coffee makers to a small operation in Seattle, Washington, known then as the Starbucks Coffee Tea and Spice Company, than to Macy's.
 "Every month, every quarter, these numbers were going up, even though Starbucks just had a few stores," Schultz later remembered.
 "And I said, 'I gotta go up to Seattle.'"